Frequently Asked Questions About Hotel Real Estate

 I Am Concerned That Placing My Hotel For Sale Will Alarm My Staff And Cause Defection.
 Can The Property Be Marketed Confidentially?

-Yes, it can and your staff might be nervous about a possible sale.
+Yes, it can but your staff might still be nervous about a possible sale.
 However strict confidentiality, (which would include limited or no advertising) can hinder the marketing effort to the extent that the property information will be presented to a smaller universe of buyers.
 As a result of limited exposure there is a good chance that the owner will not achieve the best value for his or her asset.

 At Leisure Real Estate Advisors, it has been our experience that staff members deal with a possible sale better than owners do.
 In virtually every one of our transactions, most or all of the staff are retained upon transfer of ownership.
 Even though you, as owner, attempt to remain as discreet as possible, your staff will know that something is up, especially as the hotel is shown to prospects.
-As you enter into a contract, especailly on a smaller property, the pending sale will be nearly impossible to disguise.
+As you enter into a contract, especially on a smaller property, the pending sale will be nearly impossible to disguise.
 Notwithstanding any special circumstances, we have found that direct and honest communication with the manager first then staff later creates less stress for all.
 For those wanting strict confidentiality, the larger the asset, the easier it is to maintain confidentiality.

 If You Find A Buyer For My Property, Will You Help With The Contract And The Closing?

 We pride ourselves with monitoring the process from Contract to Closing.
-We have standard (attorney approved) hotel contracts that are available for use by your attorney.
+We have standard (attorney approved) hotel contracts that are available for use by you or your attorney.
 Or, your attorney may provide his/her own document.
 Through our comprehensive and detailed checklists, we will manage the deal path closely and will assist the buyer and seller in fulfilling the terms of the Contract.

 How Much Down Payment Will I Need To Purchase A Hotel?

-The answer to this question varies with a number of factors, including (but certainly not limited to) your net worth and available cash, credit history, type of property and performance of the property.
+The answer to this question varies with a number of factors, including (but certainly not limited to) your net worth and available cash, credit history, work experience, type of property and performance of the property.

 For conventional loan programs, minimum equity requirements increase to 25% and may go much higher, depending on the deal.
 We always advise our prospects to retain some of their cash for as a reserve working capital or unforeseen expenses.
 Some lenders are requiring a “cash reserve” as part part of their loan package.